How to Tune Your Car for Different Climates and Altitudes: A Complete Guide

 - Humidity: 0%

-For every degree above standard temperature, density altitude increases by approximately 120 feet.
+For every 1°C temperature difference above or below standard, density altitude changes by approximately 120 feet.
 A 90°F day at 5,000 feet actual elevation might have a density altitude exceeding 8,000 feet—your engine thinks it’s 3,000 feet higher than it actually is.

 Practical Impact: